Maneren/KIV-UPP/sem01/README.md

     and weaker cooling.

 [^perf-approximation]:
-    That means, how much time relatively was spent in the serial version on the tasks that were later successfully parallelized.
-E.g. preprocessing spent 99% of the time validating the stations and 1% on removing them from the vector.
+    How much time relatively was spent in the serial version on the tasks that were later successfully parallelized as measured by `perf`.
+E.g. preprocessing spends 98% of the time validating the stations (parallelizable) and 2% on removing them from the vector (not parallelizable), thus being 98% parallelizable.

 [^csv-time]:
-    If CSV parsing was included, it would be only 3% parallelizable, which defeats the purpose of the exercise.
+    If CSV parsing was included, it would be only 3% parallelizable, which in my opinion defeats the purpose of the exercise.